ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 <br>

-- Use the `my-token` by uncommenting it.
+- Use the `my-token` tag.
+Notice that we also bind the Token's readonly property to the app's state.

 ```jsx
 render() {